cynicsketch/nix-mineral/README.md

     │       └── secure-chrony.nix
     └── nm-overrides.nix

-    7 directories, 36 files

-    [nix-shell:~]$

 ## Usage with flakes

+### Usage With Flakes

-While you can use the above method with flakes, it may be a little easier (and allow for easier updates and version pinning) by using this method.
+While you can use both of the above methods with flakes, it may be a little easier (and allow for easier updates and version pinning) by using this method.

 Add nix-mineral as a non-flake input to your flake: